 Scope and Coverage

-ICON follows the guidelines for "newspapers" as defined by the Library of Congress collections policy statement for newspapers:
+ICON adopts the definitioin of "newspapers" applied by the Library of Congress in its collections policy statement for newspapers:

 a newspaper is defined as a serial publication which is mainly designed to be a primary source of written information on current events, either local, national, or international in scope.
 Newspapers contain a broad range of news on all subjects and activities and are not limited to any specific subject matter.
 They are intended either for the general public or for a particular ethnic, cultural, or national group.
 Print newspapers usually appear without a cover, with masthead, and are normally larger than 12 x 17 inches (297mm x 420mm).
 Individual issues are listed chronologically or numerically and usually appear at least once a week.